braze-inc/braze-docs/_docs/_developer_guide/eu01_us3_sdk_implementation_differences/for_ios.md

 ## Compile-time Endpoint Configuration (Recommended)

+If given a custom endpoint by Braze...
-Starting with Braze iOS SDK v3.0.2, you can set a custom endpoint using the `Info.plist` file.
+- Starting with Braze iOS SDK v3.0.2, you can set a custom endpoint using the `Info.plist` file.
 Add the `Appboy` dictionary to your Info.plist file.
 Inside the `Appboy` dictionary, add the `Endpoint` string subentry and set the value to your custom endpoint url’s authority (for example, `sdk.iad-01.braze.com`, not `https://sdk.iad-01.braze.com`).

+{% alert note %}
+Note that as of December 31st, 2019 custom endpoints are no longer given out, if you have a pre-existing custom endpoint, you may continue to use it.
+For a list of our available endpoints, <a href="{{ site.baseurl }}/api/basics/#endpoints">click here</a>.
+{% endalert %}

 ## Runtime Endpoint Configuration